 also, unfortunately, makes us realize just how drab and uninteresting Peter is

 in this movie.

-Looking at this picture more than a half century after its
+Looking at this picture 75 years after its

 release, it’s easy to spot an aspect or two that Disney might have done